How to Sew Pointe Shoes

 Designating a Right and Left Shoe

-Pointe shoes don’t always show which side you will wear each shoe, so you might need to resolve that for yourself.
-Attempt shoes to observe which shoes suit best on which feet.
-After that, you should mark the shoe bottom with an R or an L to identify the side.
+The type doesn’t always show which side you will wear each shoe.
+So you might need to resolve that for yourself.
+Attempt footwear to observe which shoes suit the best on which feet.

 Threading a bulky-duty needle with an 18 inches (46 cm) piece of thread